apache/pulsar/site2/website/blog/2019-12-04-Apache-Pulsar-2-4-2.md

 In Pulsar 2.4.2, we remove failed stale producer from the connection.
 ## Add new APIs for schema
-- In Pulsar 2.4.2, we add the following APIs for schema, in order to xxx:
+- In Pulsar 2.4.2, we add the following APIs for schema:

     - `getAllVersions`: return the list of schema versions for a given topic.
     - `testCompatibility`: be able to test the compatibility for a schema without registering it.